15 Jan Then & Now – Loss of Identity & the Value of Individuality

 By building these homes SME housebuilders help in driving quality of design and build, customer choice, attractiveness of local communities and cohesion of populations within those communities, both new and existing.

-Chartfield Homes are always looking for new sites to develop beautifully conceived and constructed homes that are far from ordinary.
+The company, Chartfield Homes, are always looking for new sites to develop.
+They look for beautifully conceived and constructed homes that are far from ordinary.
 Chartfield Consulting are seeking new clients to assist in maximising the value of their landholdings.

 Richard’s views and observations above are based on experience gained in the South and South East of England.